k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md

 Here is the flow:

-1. Pull the desired Image tag:
+1. Pull the desired Image tag (replace 8.x.x_xxx with the specific version you need):

-`docker pull docker.share.cloud.k2view.com/k2view/fabric-studio:8.1.7_22`
+`docker pull docker.share.cloud.k2view.com/k2view/fabric-studio:8.x.x_xxx`

 2. Save / compress the desired Image tag:

-`docker save docker.share.cloud.k2view.com/k2view/fabric-studio:8.1.7_22 | gzip > k2view_fabric-studio_8.1.7_22.tar.gz`
+`docker save docker.share.cloud.k2view.com/k2view/fabric-studio:8.x.x_xxx | gzip > k2view_fabric-studio_8.x.x_xxx.tar.gz`

-3. Copy the `k2view_fabric-studio_8.1.7_22.tar.gz` file to the target machine.
+3. Copy the `k2view_fabric-studio_8.x.x_xxx.tar.gz` file to the target machine.

 4. On the target machine, load the image locally:

-`docker load -i k2view_fabric-studio_8.1.7_22.tar.gz`
+`docker load -i k2view_fabric-studio_8.x.x_xxx.tar.gz`

 Doing this before you run the first `k2space.sh` command ensures the file is present on your system to create your first space and avoids downloading it from the Internet.